-The entire Expo is themed “Feed the Planet, Energy for Life”, devoted to food; global, local and personal.
-The USA Pavilion, named 'American Food 2.0, United to Feed the Planet' shows just how engaged the US is in global food security, food innovation and has become a center for the best food on the planet.
-Admittedly a complex set of ideas for a relatively small pavilion to convey!
+The entire Expo was themed “Feed the Planet, Energy for Life”, devoted to food; global, local and personal.
+The USA Pavilion, named “American Food 2.0” demonstrated how engaged the US is in global food security, food innovation and how it has become a center for the best food on the planet.
+An admittedly complex set of ideas for a relatively small pavilion to convey.

-But the main architectural feature is a football-field-length Vertical Farm featuring a variety of harvestable crops in a vertical array.
-It is as though a typical horizontal field was rotated (think "Inception" with a farm field standing-in for Paris...) to become the side of a building.
-It’s not our proposal for serious urban or vertical farming, which is usually indoors, but a didactic display talking about the past, present and future of the American farm, and the American diet.
+But the main architectural feature was a football-field-length “Vertical Farm” featuring a variety of harvestable crops in a vertical array.
+It was as though a typical horizontal agricultural field was rotated 90˚ to clad the side of a building.
+It’s not a proposal for serious urban or vertical farming, (usually indoors) but a didactic display talking about the past, present and future of the American farm, and the American diet.

 The pavilion itself was, and will continue to be, a scaffolding for ideas, a rethinking of the nature of the Expo pavilion and of America as a force in the food world.

 At the end of the Milan Expo, October 31, 2015, there were more than 6 million visitors that had passed through the USA Pavilion, twice the estimated crowd, and representing 30% of all Expo visitors.
 The USA Pavilion was the most visited pavilion at the Expo.
 On the day of its record attendance more than 65,000 people visited the pavilion, enough to fill a large football stadium.
 By the end of the Expo more than 50,000 people were visiting on an average day.
 There ws never a queue to enter (a lesson from the Shanghai Expo) in contrast to the 8 hour line at the Japan pavilion next door.